wfxr/minimap.vim/README.md

 is a pure scrollbar indicator.

 ---
-#### How to use a custom highlight group?
+#### I don't like the default highlight group, how to change it?

-You can define a custom highlight group and set it for minimap like this:
+Choose any one of the highlight groups (or define a new one) and just set it for minimap like this:
 ```vim
 hi MinimapCurrentLine ctermfg=Green guifg=#50FA7B guibg=#32302f
 let g:minimap_highlight = 'MinimapCurrentLine'
 ```

+*All existed Highlight groups can be displayed by `:hi`.*

 ---
 #### Minimap shows up as a jumble of characters?